StephaneMangin/VideoGen-xDsml/README.md

 ##Model transformations and resources access

-All the model's tranformations are located inside the ``utils`` package of each model's project ('VideoGen' and 'PlayList').
+All the model's tranformations are located inside the ``utils`` package of each model's project (*VideoGen* and *PlayList*).

 For VideoGen transformations, a specific project has been created to abstract the core API from the video technical treatments.
-We use avcon to perfomrs such manipulations.
+We use *avconv* to perfomrs such manipulations.
 It as the benefits to increase project's sustainability and splits concerns.

 For Playlist model to text transformations, each transfo. owns a specific method (toPLS, toM3U, ...)